 Proud of this past, the municipality decided to revive it and although all the cinemas have disappeared, the streets are dotted with painted reproductions of hundreds of posters.

-Thus, upon arriving at the train station, travellers are greeted by Audrey Hepburn and her "Breakfast at Tiffany's", while on the platform others wait facing "Romeo and Juliet".
+Thus, upon arriving at the train station, travelers are greeted by Audrey Hepburn and her "Breakfast at Tiffany's", while on the platform others wait looking at "Romeo and Juliet".

 The moment their world teetered